• Skip to content

 When you digest regular starches, the glucose sets off a signal to your brain to release insulin—the fat-storing hormone.
 The amount of insulin you release depends on your sensitivity to insulin.

-If you eat Wild and and are highly sensitive, you’ll just release a small amount of insulin.
+If you eat Wild and are highly sensitive, you’ll just release a small amount of insulin.
 But if you’re carrying extra weight, you may have a metabolic issue where eating carbs causes your body to release too much insulin, which results in a greater level of fat storage.

 That is one of the major reasons to limit starches and stick to The Wild Diet Plate—full of low-starch veggies, protein, and fat.